ionic-team/capacitor-site/pages/docs/v3/plugins/android.md

 #### Callback

-Create a private callback method with the parameters `(PluginCall, Map<String, PermissionState>)` and provide the name of the method in the `@PluginMethod` annotation on the plugin call.
+Create a private method with parameters `(PluginCall, Map<String, PermissionState>)` and provide the name of the method in the `@PluginMethod` annotation on the plugin call.
 This callback will run after the completion of a permission request initiated with the associated call object.

 ```diff-java
 + @PluginMethod(permissionCallback = "cameraPermsCallback")